Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Accidents Contracts

 - Peroneal nerve compromised during a total knee replacement surgery resulting in a drop foot

-- Bed-sores caused by the hospital staff’s failure to timely turn the patient over while bedridden causing wrongful death
+- Bed sores caused by the hospital staff’s failure to timely turn the patient over while bedridden causing wrongful death

 When a patient suffers significant harm and injury as a result of serious misconduct by a healthcare provider, we collaborate with competent medical professionals to thoroughly investigate such incidents.
-If there has in fact been a departure from accepted medical practice resulting in significant harms and losses, we strive to ensure you receive the maximum compensation attainable for any injuries sustained.
+If there has in fact been a departure from accepted medical practice resulting in significant harm and losses, we strive to ensure you receive the maximum compensation attainable for any injuries sustained.
 We only accept and pursue cases in which a medical professional expert has concluded that medical misconduct resulting in serious and permanent injuries has occurred.

-Medical Malpractice Cases Examples
+Some Types of Medical Malpractice Cases We Handle

-Mr. DeFilippis is an experienced, leading personal injury and medical malpractice attorney with proven experience trying cases in Brooklyn, Bronx, Queens, Manhattan and Westchester.
+Mr. DeFilippis is an experienced, leading personal injury and medical malpractice attorney with proven experience trying cases in Brooklyn, Bronx, Queens, Manhattan, and Westchester.
 Why is this significant?
 Although any lawyer could take a case to trial, very few actually do.
 The insurance companies know this and they will try to settle a case for far less than what the case is worth.
 The actual trial experience of Peter DeFilippis & Associates is a strength.
 We have proven to the insurance industry that our Attorneys mean business.
 We will not hesitate to take a case to trial when it is in the best interest of our clients.
 Every one of our cases is accepted with the intention of preparing the matter for a trial, if necessary.

 - Surgical instruments left inside a patient